trafiklab/trafiklab.se/content/api/our-apis/trafiklab-realtime-apis/timetables.md

 {{% /note %}}

-An example is Slussen, which contains one area for busses and one area for metro traffic.
+An example is Slussen, which contains one area for buses and one area for metro traffic.
 Both are included when looking up slussen by its area id, and each departure can be linked to one of these stops.
 The trafiklab realtime APIs take the id of a rikshållplats or meta-stop, **not** the id of underlying stops!

 ![2025-04-03-trafiklab-api-stop-hierarchy.png](/media/2025/04/2025-04-03-trafiklab-api-stop-hierarchy.png)